-Alright folks, I’ll be accepting internet sales for my greeting cards, so long as you live in Texas.
-(I’m still figuring out tax responsibilities for those outside the Lone Star State, sorry!
-Stay tuned, because I will be selling outside Texas!
-And there will be a more traditional e-commerce store front coming too!)
+I’ll be accepting internet sales for my greeting cards.
+Stay tuned, there will be a more traditional e-commerce store front coming too!

 Texas Longhorns 1